-There are also private companies that hire out hospital beds, such as the Independent Living Specialists website.
+There are also private companies that hire out hospital beds: www.ilsau.com. au/hospital-bedsin-australia

 A portable toilet (called a commode) can be useful.
 Alternatively you can ask at the pharmacy or your health service where you can buy large absorbent pads to assist if the person is unable to tell you when they need to go to the toilet.
 Playing the person's favourite music and using gentle lighting can make it a nice environment for the person.